mitchcapper/CefSharpDockerfiles/README.md

 - cefsharp: 4 minutes

 ### HyperV Isolation (for server or Windows 10 client) Mode
-HyperV isolation mode should be avioded if possible.
+HyperV isolation mode should be avoided if possible.
 It is slower, and more prone to fail.
 For Windows 10 client there is not a **legal** alternative.
 NOTE: If you are not using process isolation mode you WILL need to set ```$VAR_HYPERV_MEMORY_ADD``` and make sure your page file is properly sized (recommend a page file at least a few gigs bigger as it needs that amount of FREE page file space).
 It will set the memory on every docker build step to up the default memory limit.
 Technically this is primarily needed in the CEF build step.
 NOTE if you stop docker during a build with HyperV it does not properly kill off the hyperV container restart docker to fix this.

 ## Build Process
 Once docker is setup and running copy this repo to a local folder.
 Copy versions_src.ps1 to versions.ps1 and change the version strings to match what you want.
 NOTE BASE_DOCKER_FILE must match the same kernel as the host machine IF you are using process isolation mode.
 This means you cannot use the 1709 image on an older host and you can use and older image on a 1709 host.
 Either base file is fine however to use just match it to the host.